At least I think it takes place there. Does it still count if it's an NYC from another dimension?

-> - Screwed with with a certain collection of "Go to this site" ripoff commercials, where the content is essentially the same, but the address is different each time, because the two numbers that begin the address were randomly generated.
+- Screwed with with a certain collection of "Go to this site" ripoff commercials (here is an example), where the content is essentially the same, but the address is different each time, because the two numbers that begin the address were randomly generated.
 They're using different numbers for different demographics/channels/times of day/etc. so they can figure out where their victims are coming from, then concentrate their scam ads more there.
 There's a page that explains it here, as well as another one which explains the scam itself (it's a pyramid scheme) here.

 - The commercial for TV Land's "High School Reunion" plays during the credits of every show, at least once per commercial break, even if it already played during the credits, and with the extended preview at least three breaks per 2 shows.